Skip to main content

 fibe github apps connect

-fibe launch owner/repo --marquee-id 1
+fibe launch owner/repo --marquee 1

 fibe launch https://github.com/owner/repo --ref main --file deploy/fibe.yml